-Update April 15: This blog has been updated to reflect additional guidance about employment protections to "high-risk" individuals in Washington State.
+Update July 22: Please visit this blog post for the most updated guidance about employment protections to "high-risk" individuals in Washington State.

 Governor Jay Inslee has ordered that all Washington employers immediately implement additional protections for “high-risk” workers through at least 11:59 p.m. on June 12, 2020.
 On April 13, 2020, Governor Inslee issued Proclamation 20-46 “High-Risk Employees – Workers’ Rights,” (the Proclamation) which amends Proclamation 20-05 (Stay Home—Stay Healthy Order).

 We strongly encourage employers to carefully review the Proclamation as it provides specific directives to employers, expands protections for “high-risk” workers, and outlines prohibitions that employers must abide by through the duration of the Proclamation.

 Through the duration of the Proclamation, employers are required to “seek any and all options for alternative work arrangements” and ensure that high-risk workers are “protected from job displacement, loss of employment benefits, and any requirement that they use personal accrued leave before applying for any available unemployment benefits.”

 A high-risk worker is defined by the Centers for Disease Control and Prevention (CDC) and includes persons who are:

 - Of all ages with underlying medical conditions, particularly if not well controlled; and/or